ap

-A wildfire burning on Colorado’s Western Slope consumed hundreds of acres on Tuesday and destroyed two buildings, including a home, according to firefighting officials.
+A wildfire on Colorado’s Western Slope burned hundreds of acres on Tuesday and destroyed two buildings, including a home, but crews made progress Wednesday in slowing the fire’s spread.

 crews near Rifle at about 3:20 p.m.
 Tuesday, .
 Mandatory evacuations were ordered for residents living on Gage Road and in the Grass Mesa Area, according to the agency.

-That address is roughly 4 miles south of the Rifle Garfield County Airport, which sits off of Interstate 70 about 25 miles west of Glenwood Springs.
+That address is roughly 4 miles south of the Rifle Garfield County Airport, which is off Interstate 70, about 25 miles west of Glenwood Springs.

-Winds quickly pushed the wildfire across hundreds of acres to the east and southeast of 899 Gage Road, fire officials said.
-As of Wednesday morning, it had consumed an estimated 315 acres, .
+Winds quickly pushed the wildfire across hundreds of acres to the east and southeast of 899 Gage Road on Tuesday, fire officials said.
+As of Wednesday morning, the fire had burned an estimated 315 acres, .

-Evacuation orders remained active Wednesday morning and were expected to remain in place throughout the day because of “extreme fire behavior conditions,” including afternoon winds that could further fuel the flames, fire officials said.
+Some evacuation orders remained in place on Wednesday, including to the south, because winds could further fan the flames, fire officials said.

 The cause of the fire remains under investigation.